Jelly MDHV

 Some insurance companies will refuse to make a fair settlement offer.
 The case will go to trial when this happens.
 But you won’t have to worry when you have a Fort Lauderdale personal injury lawyer with Lytal, Reiter, Smith, Ivey & Fronrath working on your behalf.
 We’ll make a compelling argument in court, one backed with solid proof.

 We can’t overemphasize the importance of getting medical help as soon as possible.
-If you don’t, the insurance company could claim you’re not badly injured.
+If you don’t, the insurance company could claim you’re not severely injured.

 We won’t receive any money unless we win your case.
-You won’t have to pay a dime, so you won’t have to worry about anything but getting better as quickly as possible.
+You won’t have to pay a dime so that you won’t have to worry about anything but getting better as quickly as possible.

 Why hire Lytal, Reiter, Smith, Ivey & Fronrath?